 Sunni and Shia Muslims mark Muharram differently.
 For many Sunni Muslims, this month is the beginning of the Islamic New Year and symbolises peace and reflection.

 For those Muslims who follow the Shia branch of Islam, this month represents a solemn, reflective day in Islamic history.

-For Shia Muslims, the month of Muharram commemorates the death of the Prophet Mohammad’s grandson, Hussein Ibn Ali.
-Hussein was murdered by opposing forces who believed him to be a threat to their leadership.
-During the Battle of Karbala, which occurred on the Day of Ashura in the year 680 AD, Umayyad Caliph Yazid fought Hussein and his followers because the Prophet’s grandson had questioned the legitimacy of Yazid’s leadership.
+For Shia, Muharram commemorates the death of the Prophet Mohammad’s grandson, Hussein Ibn Ali.
+After questioning the legitimacy of the caliph Yazid, Hussein was murdered during the Battle of Karbala, which took place on the day of Ashura in the year 680 AD.

-Those who followed Hussein—who believed that he was chosen by his father Ali, who, in turn, was chosen by the Prophet Mohammad himself to lead the Islamic world—are today’s Shia population.
-Due to the brutality of the Battle of Karbala and the murder of the Prophet’s grandson during a month when fighting is forbidden, many Shia mourn and remember the bravery of the Prophet’s family.
-They gather at mosques to cry over the Hussein’s death and to remember the importance of what the Prophet’s family did for justice.
+Due to the brutality of the battle and the murder of the Prophet’s grandson during a month when fighting is forbidden, many Shia mourn and remember the bravery of the Prophet’s family.

 Many Muslims opt to fast on the day of Ashura, as well as on other days in the month of Muharram, to show thankfulness.

 Shia Muslims also engage in mourning rituals.
 Some gather at mosques to cry over Hussein’s death and to remember the importance of what the Prophet’s family did for justice, while others perform public rituals that include chest-beating, self-flagellation with chains and forehead-cutting.